 I met him in September 2014, within a few days of him moving to Japan.
 It wasn’t long until he started sending me messages about going out for a drink.
 He wouldn’t leave me alone.
 It was pretty obvious he was hitting on me and I took that as a compliment, but I was busy doing my own thing – I had consciously decided to dedicate the next year to work and school – and his pestering was getting annoying.
 I finally gave in, and we met one evening after work.

 We met for two ‘dates’ – in a row, if I remember correctly – and that was that.
 The relationship progressed quickly.
 He kept things at my apartment (he only had a tiny room in the university dorm that housed a lot of young, international students) and so I gave him a key.
 We had gotten together only a few days before I started commuting to Tokyo on the weekends to study interior design.
-It was an expensive and time-consuming (over 3 hour commute each way) endeavour, but I’d spent a year preparing for it and I really wanted to do it.
+It was an expensive and time-consuming (over 3 hour commute each way) endeavour, but I’d spent a year preparing for it and I really wanted it.
 I didn’t mind him having a key; I didn’t have anything to hide.
 It was all kind of exciting, anyway.

 The bad stuff started happening early on, too.
 Within about 10 days of being together, he had a difficult conversation with his ex who is Japanese, living in Yokohama.
 Haruka.
 They’d been together for 6 years, and had often talked about being together again (she had been mentally unwell and had to return to Japan after living with him in France for a few years).
 He’d decided to come to Japan to be closer to her, but he’d met me and I’d ruined the chances for her.
 He had to cut ties with her.
 He blamed me for it.
 He’d loved her.
-They’d wanted to have a family too, but she wasn’t mentally well enough and he couldn’t trust her with his children so he’d sent to home to get better.
+They’d wanted to have a family too, but she wasn’t mentally well enough and he couldn’t trust her with his future children so he’d sent her home to get better.
 He’d also had a short, fun relationship with a very intelligent, beautiful, multi-lingual woman just before moving to Japan and she‘d gotten upset that he jumped into a relationship with someone new (me), almost exactly one month after the move.
 She was angry and decided to stop talking to him.
 That was my fault too.
 I clearly remember that evening.
 Conversations with both women, and with me, all happened with an hour or two.

 I thought it was a bit odd at the time, but he made it sound like a sacrifice that he was doing for us.
 It upset him to lose these two women, but it had to be done to ‘clear the way’ for a relationship with me.